rwxrob/notes/Cycling clothing preferences.md

 ## Daily training

+-
+- Gorewear Fernflow windbreaker
+- MAAP Evade cap
+- Giro Aether Spherical
 ## When wind matters

 NeoPro is pretty much the only brand I will buy.
 The owners are amazing and the prices are ridiculously good.

 - NeoPro cargo bibs x2
 - NeoPro tights x1
 - NeoPro undershirt x3
 - NeoPro jersey x4
 - Gorewear Spinshield windbreaker
 - MAAP Evade cap
--
-- Giro
+- Giro Aether Spherical

 I absolutely hate tight-fitting Spandex cycling apparel.
 I'm sorry, even the most fit amazing cyclists look absolutely ridiculous.
 NO ONE looks good in it—especially the MAMILs who stuff their 20% body fat stuffed into it.
 Women can pull it off more easily than men, for sure, but still.